ImageMagick v6 Examples --

 [IM Output]

-You could think of it as a placing some object on top of an image for a very very long time.
+You could think of it as placing an object on top of an photo for a very long time, causing the parts exposed to light to slowly whiten with age, while the parts that were covered remain as they were.

-A pure black overlay covers the background from all changes, while a pure white overlay will make all the background colors white, except the pure black.
+A pure black overlay does not change the image while a pure white overlay will make all the background colors white, except for those that were pure black.

 Its formula is: Dest / (1-Src)

-In actual fact 'ColorDodge' and 'Divide' can produce the same results, though they require the image being used as a 'divisor' to be negated, and used as a 'source' image instead of as a 'destination' image.
-This can make 'ColorDodge' a useful alturnative method of dividing images.
+In actual fact 'ColorDodge' and the two 'Divide' operators can produce the same results.
+'ColorDodge' however requires the image being used as a 'divisor' to be negated and used as a 'source' image for the operator.

-convert image_B \( image_A -negate \) -compose ColorDodge -composite image_C
+convert N \( D -negate \) -compose ColorDodge -composite R

 [IM Output]